Cello - Buying tips & guidelines

 3 - 4 years old |

-It is recommended to try out different cello sizes in a music shop to see which you feel most comfortable with.
-The right size cello will allow you to sit up in a chair with the knees bent at a 90 degree angle and feet flat on the floor.
-The cello is supposed to rest on your left shoulder, C-Peg should be near your left ear and the lower bout touching the left knee with the endpin extended.
-You should be able to reach the full length of the fingerboard comfortably.
+Try out different Cello sizes in a music shop to see which you feel most comfortable with.
+The right-size cello will allow you to sit up in a chair with your knees bent at a 90-degree angle and feet flat on the floor.
+The cello is supposed to rest on your left shoulder, C-Peg should be near your left ear, and the lower bout touching the left knee with the endpin extended.
+You should be able to reach the entire length of the fingerboard comfortably.

 Buying tips